 Curricula - Physics

 Unlike electromagnetic signals, sound is unique in its ability to propagate underwater for long distances.
 Thus, successful maritime dominance against submerged contacts depends on continual improvements in our ability to exploit acoustic signatures.
 The Acoustics Track starts with a course in structural vibrations and proceeds to courses covering the fundamentals of sound, military applications of underwater sound, sonar hardware design and performance, and advanced concepts in sound propagation.
 The coursework is supplemented by laboratory measurements and hands-on demonstrations.
-Students completing this track will have an understanding of how ship vibrations result in radiated noise, sonar trade-offs and limitations, sound propagation in the ocean, and sonar signal processing techniques.
+Students completing this track will understand of how ship vibrations result in radiated noise, sonar trade-offs and limitations, sound propagation in the ocean, and sonar signal processing techniques.

 Undersea Warfare Curriculum